JaarmaCo/cppws/docs/arch.md

 This means that only _cells_ (processes and behaviours) that can prove their origin as one of the same organism will be allowed to work in the server environment.
 If a foreign entity is discovered, it will be marked for termination and then later on neutralized by immune cells.

+## Hormones

+Hormones in the context of this server architecture are data packets that influence the behaviour of cells.
+Hormones typically do not immediately determine cell behaviour.
+Cells will rather average over all received hormones, and will make their decisions based on how far weighted each type of hormone is.

+Hormones may be implemented using any data transfer mechanism, however, the more common and simple types will be implemented using POSIX _signals_.

+The most basic types of _hormones_ are so called "growth hormones".
+These are signals that influence how likely cells are to replicate, or die.
+If a large quantity of "growth hormones" are received, the receiving cell is likely to be duplicated.
+For every hormone there will typically also be a type of "anti-hormone" the presence of which regulate the influence of the regular hormone.

+### Hormone transfer

+Hormones can be released by any type of cell, but may only be received by cells that have an immediate relation with the emitting cell.
+This will typically mean that hormones are most often always sent mother-to-child or child-to-mother.
+Hormones are then distributed through the network by passing on received messages to the next cells.

+Each time a hormone is duplicated however, its effect strength will be decreased.
+This is to emulate dilution and to mitigate the power of any one cell in the cluster.
+Because signals have reduced strength when passed over a large number of nodes, it would take the collective decision of many cells to change the behaviour of the whole network.